l77l77/mbaytas.github.io/README.md

 <div class="row">
 <div class="col-md-5" markdown="1">

 Dr. Mehmet Aydın Baytaş is a scholar of design.
-Fascinated by science and technology as a child, art and design as a teenager, and economics and philosophy as an aspiring adult, in his work he tries to integrate these fascinations as a writer, strategist, and creative producer.
+Fascinated by science and technology as a child, art and design as a teenager, and economics and philosophy as a potential adult, in his work he tries to integrate these fascinations as a writer, strategist, and creative producer.

-His project Design Discipline – published as a podcast, YouTube channel, and blog – hosts concepts and conversations on design, documenting and juxtaposing diverse perspectives that include business, craftsmanship, scholarship, and personal growth.
+He produces Design Discipline – published as a podcast, YouTube channel, and blog – hosting concepts and conversations on design, documenting and juxtaposing diverse perspectives that include business, craftsmanship, scholarship, and personal growth.

 His academic research is situated at intersections of design and computer science.
 To date, he has co-authored more than 30 research publications (including ACM DIS Best Paper and ACM CHI Honorable Mention award-winners), as well as research grants which collectively received more than $4M from state, non-profit, and corporate benefactors in Turkey and Sweden.